tbenst/Thunks.jl/README.md

 A thunk represents a computation that is not run until we `reify` it, meaning make "real".
 Once reified, the thunk caches the value of the computation.
 The [core implementation](src/Thunks.jl) is only 25 LOC, so consider taking a peak.
+Most of the complexity lies in the `@thunk` macro, which aims to support lazy evaluation of arbitrary Julia expressions, including dot broadcasting, indexing, keyword arguments, if blocks, comprehensions, and more.

 ## Installation
 ```